Custom Grad Portrait and a Commemorative Wreath

 - black acrylic paint

-(I made 2 canvases for about $26 including all the supplies)
+Total Cost for 2 canvases was about $26 including all the supplies

 I would highly recommend before you begin adhering your print to your surface with Mod Podge to go online and do a search on Mod Podge Tips.
 There are YouTube videos and other tutorials that will walk you through how to properly apply it so that you don't get wrinkles.
 I didn't know this and didn't do it, so my artwork is quite badly wrinkled.
 Thankfully my darling graduate likes the rather 'grunge' look of it and told me not to worry about it when I was fretting over all the unsightly wrinkles.